andresfranco/TensorFlow/README.md

+# SOME changes
+Text added to reflect some changes form local repository

 # What's new in TensorFlow 2.0

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them: